IBM/cloud-native-starter/README.md

-## Cloud Native Starter for Java/Jakarta EE based Microservices on Kubernetes and Istio
+## Cloud Native Starter for Java EE based Microservices on Kubernetes and Istio

 This project contains sample code that demonstrates how to get started with cloud-native applications and microservice based architectures.